moccu/grunt-systemjs-pluginbuilder/README.md

 # grunt-systemjs-pluginbuilder
-A grunt systemJS build tool task to create plugin based bundles
+A grunt systemJS build tool task to create plugin based bundles using JSPM.